-In cryptocurrencies, each transaction is validated by performing a computationally intensive task.
+In cryptocurrencies like Bitcoin, blocks - which contain a collection of transactions - are constantly created and validated by network participants that perform a computationally intensive task.
 This is often referred to as proof of work.
-A common proof of work scheme involves finding a random number, referred to as a nonce, that when concatenated to a string and hashed results in a new string that has a certain property.
-In Bitcoin, for example, the proof of work entails finding the nonce that, when concatenated with the transaction data and hashed, results in a string that starts with a series of zeros.
-The fundamental insight is that doing the work to find such a nonce is computationally difficult and requires a lot of resources.
-In order to "cheat" the system, one needs to have significantly more resources than other participants.
+A common proof of work scheme involves finding a number, referred to as a nonce, that when concatenated to a string and hashed results in a new string that has a certain property.
+In Bitcoin, the proof of work entails finding the nonce that, when concatenated with the transaction data and hashed, results in a string that starts with a series of zeros.
+The fundamental insight is that doing the work to find such a nonce is computationally expensive and requires a lot of resources; therefore, in order to "cheat" the system, one needs to have more resources than all other participants combined.